General ADA Information

 Open Request Period

-There will be an open room change period during the beginning of Fall semester that students can request changes with their Hall Director and Area Coordinator (HD/AC).
+There will be an open room change period during the beginning of Fall semester that students can request changes with their Hall Director (HD).

-Please contact your Hall Director or your Area Coordinator to submit a request.
+Please contact your Hall Director to submit a request.

 Mid-Year Room Change

 Residents desiring a room change during the lease term that were not able to identify a space during the open room change period in the Fall, should contact their Hall Director (HD) if they are still interested in a room change for Spring Semester.
 The HD will work to identify potential options.

 A temporarily tripled room is a bedroom originally designed for two students, but has enough room to be converted into a triple to accommodate three students.